godiedelrio/agent-lifecycle-toolkit/altk/pre_llm/routing_toolkit/retrieval_augmented_thinking/README.md

 ## Quick Start

-1. Extract topics for a hypothetical tool that knows about sound (tool_sound) using documents from a ChromaDB in the collection "sound" and stored them in the "topics" collection.
+1. Extract the topics of expertise for a hypothetical tool that knows about sound (`tool_sound`) from documents stored in a ChromaDB collection "sound" and store the extracted topics in the "topics" collection.
+In the topic extraction, the "subject" is the name of the tools for which the topics are being extracted.
 ```python
 import os
 from altk.pre_llm.routing_toolkit.retrieval_augmented_thinking.chroma.topic_sink_content_provider import (